 At this time, the Kansas City Teacher Residency is only making placements in Early Childhood Education, Elementary Education, Middle School English Language Arts, Middle School Science, and Middle School Math.
 We do expect to expand into special education placements in future years.

 Residents play a large role in determining their placement sites.
 Through a thoughtful approach, residents are able to visit with our school partners at their school sites and then outline their preferences.
 If you have a school placement site in place prior to applying, please reach out to a member of our recruitment team to communicate this preference.

-The program starts with a four-week summer institute.
-For the 2017 cohort, this is June 2017.
+The program starts with a five-week summer institute the June and July preceding the Residency year.

 Stage 1: Initial Application